 The growing bootcamp alumni network also comes to the bootcamp first when they're looking for their next hire.
 Put in the work, apply our feedback, and say hello to new opportunities.

-Most people who join the bootcamp are current or former educators who are trying to land remote, corporate instructional design roles in the US making around $85k per year.
+The bootcamp is the best fit for current or former educators who would like to land remote, corporate instructional design roles in the US and make ~$85k per year.

 However, we also support anyone who would like to upskill or land competitive opportunities in the instructional design and eLearning space.
 The bootcamp is a particularly good fit for: